 I considered putting in an ultraviolet steriliser, but it proved unnecessary; you may want to consider it.

-If you are going to do some home based plumbing, do yourself a favour and purchase one of these polycop pipe cutters.
-I wish I'd done so years ago; they cutting the pipe accurately very simple and clean.
+If you are going to do some home-based plumbing, do yourself a favour and purchase one of these polycop pipe cutters.
+I wish I'd done so years ago; they cut the pipe accurately and very simply and cleanly; it is easy.

 With a hacksaw you get a burred edge.
-It's difficult to slip the compression ring on and they are more likely to leak.
+It's difficult to slip the compression ring olive on and they are more likely to leak.
+You really need to tighten them properly; don't be afraid that you will strip the brass; a bit of putty may be necessary.

 No more leaks!

-If I was purchasing a new water pump today, I'd go to digital inverter motor technology.
+If I was purchasing a new water pump today, I would go to digital inverter motor technology.

 With the old single speed motor when the pressure in the reticulation drops below a certain level, the pump suddenly switches on, giving a familiar noise, and it operates at full power until it rises sufficiently and then abruptly turns off.